WHAT'S IT LIKE TO LIVE IN New Zealand?

 When we first stepped off that plane in Auckland we had no idea what lay ahead of us.
 But, before we knew it, Kiwi slang made it's way into our everyday sentences and the things we thought were rather strange, became the norm.

 Before long, this country which is so far away from our own, felt like home.

 And I mean everywhere.
 From the supermarket to restaurants and bars.
 During the summer months, shoes are just simply not a requirement.
 Simply put, life in New Zealand means no shoes required!

 Now this may or may not be the reason why people are barefoot, but when you have to pay $40 per 1kg of limes, I can understand why footwear may take a backseat!
 Not that I've ever bought 1 kg of limes, but I'm just saying, if I wanted to then they are bloody expensive.
-But it's not just limes, $3 for 1 pepper, $10 for some cheddar cheese!!
+So is food expensive in New Zealand?
+Yes!
+And it's not just limes, $3 for 1 pepper, $10 for some cheddar cheese!!
 Food is expensive in New Zealand and I think we can all agree #thankgodforpaknsave

-Oh man.
-The coffee.
-It is just so good.
-New Zealand invented the flat white and with such an amazing brunch scene, the Kiwi's have perfected the art of coffee making.
+It is just so good!
+The flat white was invented in New Zealand and with such an amazing brunch scene, the Kiwi's have perfected the art of coffee making.
 No where else I've been can quite compare on the coffee front so just beware that NZ will ruin coffee for you for life if you ever leave.